Core Terms & Field Signals

 It is not a charge on weakness or pressure.

-Return flow only remains healthy where real contribution, availability, risk, stock, responsibility, liquidity or carrying capacity has actually been carried.
+Return Flow only remains healthy where real contribution, availability, risk, stock, responsibility, liquidity, Source Space or Carrying Capacity has actually been carried.

 Pre-Circulation

-Pre-circulation means value begins to move before the full return, outcome or recovery is fully present.
+Pre-Circulation means value begins to move before the full Return Flow, outcome or recovery is fully present.

-Pre-circulation can be useful, but only when the source, limit, risk, field capacity and return flow are clear before movement begins.
+Pre-Circulation can be useful, but only when the source, Source Space, limit, risk, Field Trust and Return Flow are clear before movement begins.

 Source Clarity